Contact geometry: Liouville

-Reeb vector field
+Reeb

+Given a contact form $\alpha$ on a manifold $M$, it has a Reeb vector field, or characteristic vector field $R$, given by$$d\alpha(R, \cdot) = 0, \; \alpha(R) = 1$$In local Darboux coordinates, $\alpha = d z - \Sigma_{i=1}^n y_i dx_i, \; R = \partial_z$.
+In particular, it shows that it is uniquely defined.

+By Cartan's magic formula, this implies $\mathcal L_R \alpha = 0$, i.e. the Reeb vector field is a strict infinitesimal contact transformation of $(M, \alpha)$.
+Visually, if the contact form is drawn as paired hyperplane elements, then the paired hyperplane elements are preserved under Reeb vector flow.

+Because the Reeb field for $\alpha$ and $f\alpha$ are not parallel in general, the Reeb field is not a part of the contact structure, but rather, of the contact dynamics.

-If α is a contact form for a given contact structure, the Reeb vector field R can be defined as the unique element of the (one-dimensional) kernel of dα such that α(R) = 1.
-If a contact manifold arises as a constant-energy hypersurface inside a symplectic manifold, then the Reeb vector field is the restriction to the submanifold of the Hamiltonian vector field associated to the energy function.
+If a contact form arises as a constant-energy hypersurface inside a symplectic manifold, then the Reeb vector field is the restriction to the submanifold of the Hamiltonian vector field associated to the energy function.
 (The restriction yields a vector field on the contact hypersurface because the Hamiltonian vector field preserves energy levels.)

 The dynamics of the Reeb field can be used to study the structure of the contact manifold or even the underlying manifold using techniques of Floer homology such as symplectic field theory and, in three dimensions, embedded contact homology.
 Different contact forms whose kernels give the same contact structure will yield different Reeb vector fields, whose dynamics are in general very different.
 The various flavors of contact homology depend a priori on the choice of a contact form, and construct algebraic structures the closed trajectories of their Reeb vector fields; however, these algebraic structures turn out to be independent of the contact form, i.e. they are invariants of the underlying contact structure, so that in the end, the contact form may be seen as an auxiliary choice.
 In the case of embedded contact homology, one obtains an invariant of the underlying three-manifold, i.e. the embedded contact homology is independent of contact structure; this allows one to obtain results that hold for any Reeb vector field on the manifold.

 The Reeb field is named after Georges Reeb.

-Some historical remarks
+Relation with symplectic geometry

+There are many constructions relating contact geometry and symplectic geometry, often motivated by physics.
+Because a symplectic form is even-dimensional, while a contact form is odd-dimensional, any operation must cross the dimension.
+Concretely, this means that a relation is typically between a contact manifold of dimension $2n-1$ or $2n+1$ with a symplectic manifold of dimension $2n$.

+Contactification

+Given a symplectic $2n$-manifold $(P, \omega)$, if its the symplectic form is not just closed but also exact, then let $\omega = d\theta$ for some 1-form $\theta$ on it.
+Then $(P \times \R, \alpha)$ where $\alpha := dW - \theta$ is a contact manifold.